drhdev/earnings-calendar/README.md

 DB_HOST=localhost
 DB_CHARSET=utf8

-# Table configuration
-TABLE_NAME=earningscalendar
-COLUMNS_PREFIX=ec_
 ```

 The `.env` file helps keep sensitive credentials out of the source code, and allows easy configuration without editing the script directly.

-To install and set up the script from your GitHub repository into `/home/user/python/earnings-calendar`, create a virtual environment, run the script manually, and set it up with a cronjob to run every night at 2 AM, follow these steps:
+To install and set up the scripts from your GitHub repository into `/home/user/python/earnings-calendar`, create a virtual environment, run the scripts manually, and set it up with a cronjob to run every night at 2 AM, follow these steps:

 ### 1. Clone the Repository
 First, you need to clone the repository to the desired directory.